cardano-foundation/CIPs/CPS-0010/README.md

 ##### Unclear Responsibilities
 CIP-30 does not provide rationale to what should be the concern of the wallet and clients.

-The knock-on effects of this are XXX
+The knock-on effect of this is uncertainty regarding the direction future CIP-30 development should follow.

 ##### Language Dependent
 CIP-30's connection standard and API is defined using Typescript.